31/03/2022 / Health and Fitness

 Vegetables: Rape leaves (dry), colocasia leaves, water chestnut, Bengal gram leaves, etc.

-Meat products: Beef, chicken, egg, fish, goat meat, etc.
+Meat products: Chicken, egg, fish, goat meat, etc.

 According to ICMR (Indian Council Of Medical Research) 2020, the recommended dietary allowance of protein for Indians are,

 Men would require around 54.0 gram protein per day.

 Women would require around 45.7 gram protein per day.

 Pregnant Women (2nd Trimester) would require around 55.2 gram protein per day.

 Pregnant Women (3rd Trimester) would require around 67.7 gram protein per day.

 Lactating Women (0-6 months) would require around 62.6 gram protein per day.

 Lactating Women (7-12 months) would require around 59.9 gram protein per day.